CUMYL-PEGACLONE

 CUMYL-PEGACLONE (SGT-151) is a gamma-carboline based synthetic cannabinoid that has been sold as a designer drug.
 The gamma-carboline core structure seen in CUMYL-PEGACLONE had not previously been encountered in a designer cannabinoid, though it is similar in structure to other gamma-carboline cannabinoids disclosed by Bristol-Myers Squibb in 2001.

 Legal status

 Sweden's public health agency classified CUMYL-PEGACLONE as a narcotic substance, on January 18, 2019.

+In the United States, the DEA has temporarily placed CUMYL-PEGACLONE into Schedule I status starting on December 12, 2023, for up to 2 years, during which it's possible the DEA could file for permanent scheduling within those 2 years.
+If the DEA does not file for permanent placement the temporary Schedule I order will expire on December 12, 2025.